U.S. Route 23 in Tennessee: Route description

-After interchanging with I-81, US 23 and I-26 curves sharply to the east, and sharply to the north immediately beyond.
+After interchanging with I-81, US 23 and I-26 curve sharply to the east, and sharply to the north immediately beyond.
 The freeway first has an interchange with SR 359 (Rock Springs Road), and one with an access road to the northern welcome center immediately beyond.
 Entering the outskirts of Kingsport, the freeway interchanges with SR 93 (Wilcox Drive, John B. Dennis Bypass), which serves as a bypass around the eastern side of Kingsport.
 The highway then ascends several hundred feet over the northern end of Bays Mountain, utilizing a northbound truck climbing lane and bypassing Kingsport to the west.
-It then descends this mountain, utilizing a southbound truck climbing lane.
+It then descends this mountain, gaining a southbound truck climbing lane.
 Near the bottom of this descent, the highway crosses two railroads and then crosses the Holston River and the western end of Long Island, along with a third railroad, on a long pair of viaducts.
 Here, the freeway reaches its lowest elevation in Tennessee, at approximately 1200 ft.
 It then has a partial cloverleaf interchange with US 11W (West Stone Drive), where I-26 reaches its western terminus.
 The freeway meanders over the next few miles through a residential area, before reaching a partial interchange with the northern terminus of SR 36 (Lynn Garden Drive) and SR 346 (Carters Valley Road).
-A pair of one-lane ramps carry US 23 traffic through this interchange into Virginia at the north end, and the road continues into Virginia as a four-lane divided highway.
+A pair of one-lane ramps carry US 23 traffic through this interchange into Virginia at the north end, and the road continues into Virginia as a four-lane divided highway without access control.